Deuteronomy and WorkBible Commentary / Produced by TOW Project

 After the speeches, Joshua succeeds Moses as leader of Israel.
 “Moses summoned Joshua and said to him in the sight of all Israel: ‘Be strong and bold, for you are the one who will go with this people into the land' ” (Deut.
 31:7).
 Moses conducts the transition publicly for two reasons.
 First, Joshua has to acknowledge before the whole nation that he has accepted the duties laid upon him.
 Second, the whole nation has to acknowledge that Joshua is Moses’ sole, legitimate successor.
 After this, Moses steps aside in the most complete possible way—he dies.
 Any organization, be it a nation, a school, a church, or a business, will be in confusion if the matter of legitimate succession is unclear or unresolved.

 Notice that Joshua is not a capricious, last-minute choice.
+Leaders have a duty to prepare the people in their organizations to assume leadership in due time.
+This doesn't mean that leaders have the right to designate their own successors.
+That power often belongs to others, whether by appointment, election, commission or other means.
+It is the Lord who designates Moses' successor.
 Under the Lord’s direction, Moses has long been preparing Joshua to succeed him.
 As early as Deuteronomy 1:38, the Lord refers to Joshua as Moses’ “assistant.”
 Moses had noticed Joshua’s military capability not long after the departure from Egypt, and over time delegated leadership of the army to him (Deut.
 31:3).
 Moses observed that Joshua was able to see things from God’s perspective and was willing to risk his own safety to stand up for what was right (Num.
 14:5-10).
 Moses had trained Joshua in statecraft in the incident with the kings of the Amorites (Deut.
 3:21).
 Praying to God on Joshua’s behalf was an important element of Moses’ training regimen (Deut.
 3:28).
 By the time Joshua takes over from Moses, he is fully prepared for leadership, and the people are fully prepared to follow him (Deut.
 34:9).
+For the parallel passage in Numbers, see Numbers 27:12-23.

 Moses’ Last Acts (Deuteronomy 32:48–34:12)